PHYTOPatCAU/ZymoFieldDiv/README.md

 # ZymoFieldDiv
-Repository for the scripts from Zymoseptoria tritici show local differences in within-field diversity and effector variation (2024).
+Repository for the scripts from Zymoseptoria tritici shows local differences in within-field diversity and effector variation (2025).
 It has R scripts, py scripts and shell scripts.
-The numbering of the script denote the pipeline order, and relate directly to the steo in the process along the three directories.
+The script's numbering denotes the pipeline order and relates directly to each step in the process along the three directories.
-Almost all the plots were generated using R, so those don't have a number but are listed following the same logic.
+Almost all the plots were generated using R, so those without a number are listed following the same logic.